frankkode/masabo-frank-habit-track-2024/README.md

 ## 🌟 Introduction

-Welcome to Habit Tracker Pro - your comprehensive solution for building and maintaining positive habits.
+Welcome to Habit Tracker - your comprehensive solution for building and maintaining positive habits.
 Built with Django and modern technologies, this application combines powerful tracking capabilities with intuitive design to help you transform your daily routines into lasting positive changes.

 Developed as part of my academic journey at IU International University, this project showcases both technical excellence and practical utility, helping users achieve their personal development goals through technology.